mezis/mezis.github.com/_drafts/learning-part-1.md

 --------------------------------------------------------------------------------

-Unfortunately it's not that simple.
+Unfortunately... it's not that simple.
 The website does know a few things about me: the place I want to go to, when, and the fact I'll be travelling with two other people.
-It might also know I'm using it in English language, from a Swedish IP address (ok, corner case here, I'm behind a VPN), and possibly that I've visited before.
+It might also know I'm using it in English language, from a Swedish IP address (Ok, corner case here, I'm behind a VPN), and possibly that I've visited before.

 But that's really it.